 Spines [4] is an open source overlay network that allows easy deployment and testing of overlay protocols.
-It runs in user space, does not need root access or kernel modifications, and encapsulates packets on top of UDP.
-Spines offers a two-level hierarchy in which applications (clients) connect to the closest overlay node, and then the node is responsible for forwarding and delivering data to the final destination through the overlay network.
+It runs in user space, does not need special privileges or kernel modifications, and encapsulates packets on top of UDP.
+Spines offers a two-level hierarchy in which applications (clients) connect to the closest overlay node, and this node is responsible for forwarding and delivering data to the final destination through the overlay network.
 The benefit of this hierarchy is that it limits the size of the overlay network, thus reducing the amount of control traffic exchanged.
+An example of a Spines overlay network is shown in Figure 3.
 Overlay nodes act both as servers (accepting connections from various applications) and as routers (forwarding packets towards clients connected to other overlay nodes).
 Applications may reside either locally with the Spines nodes or on machines different than the overlay node they connect to.
+In this paper we focus only on the overlay protocols and in all of our experiments, applications reside either on the same machine as their overlay node, or on a different machine connected through a local area network to the overlay node.
+We expect that the overlay nodes are connected through high latency wide area links.